chmcewan/Provisio/README.md

 ## Quick start

-Provisio is a single file that is easy to import via a host file system or the web, e.g.
+Provisio is a single file that is easy to import from the host file system or the web, e.g.

     $ wget -P /usr/bin/ https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio
     $ chmod 755 /usr/bin/provisio

-The business-end of Provisio is invoking the following command in the same directory as a `Provisiofile`.
+Like Make, Docker and Vagrant, Provisio is invoked in the same directory as a `Provisiofile`.

     $ provisio up [conf/development.env]

-The `.env` file will simply be sourced in a way that makes variables available to your provisioner and child processes.
+The arbitrary `.env` file will be sourced such that variables will be available to your provisioning script and child processes.
+See the `env` and `cat` commands below for how Provisio uses environmental variables.

-A Provisiofile is essentially (and will be directly translated into) a Bash script.
-Embedded smart comments control execution and secondary provisio commands invoked within the Provisiofile provide additional functionality.
+## Provisiofile

-## Discussion
+Unlike Make, Docker and Vagrant, a Provisiofile is essentially a Bash script.
+Embedded smart comments organise and control execution whereas secondary provisio commands provide additional functionality to the provision script.

 ### "Smart" comments